-Dr. John Irvine Wiley was born on the 8th of April, 1866 in Adelaide, Middlesex County, Ontario.
-His father was John Nelson Wiley and his mother was the former Margaret Jamieson.
-Dr. Wiley was the 6th of 9 children.
-His siblings were Nelson, Canfield, William Deas (died at the age of 4), James M. (died at the age of 2), William James, Walter Davidson, Frederick Charles, and the only girl, Hattie May.
-Dr. Wiley attended school in Adelaide Township prior to attending high school in Strathroy.
-Dr. Wiley taught school in Lambton County for 2 years before enrolling in the medical school in 1885.
+Dr. John Irvine Wiley was born in Adelaide (Middlesex County), Ontario on the 8th of April, 1866.
+Dr. Wiley was the 6th of 9 children born to John Nelson Wiley and the former Margaret Jamieson.
+His parents were farmers and his siblings were; Nelson Wiley, Sanfield Archibald Wiley, William Deas Wiley (died at the age of 4), James M. Wiley (died at the age of 2), William James Wiley, Walter Davidson Wiley, Frederick Charles Wiley and the only girl, Hattie May Wiley.
+Dr. Wiley attended school in Adelaide Township prior to attending high school in Strathroy, Ontario.
+Dr. Wiley taught school in Lambton County for 2 years before enrolling in medical school in 1885.

 Dr. and Mrs. Wiley had 5 children, all born in Dresden.
-Harcourt Irvine Ford Wiley was born on the 3rd of March 1893, Madge Elaine Wiley was born on the 19th of September 1895, Twins Grant Lindsay Wiley and Gertrude Evelyn Wiley were born on the 18th of May 1903 and Mary Belle Elizabeth Wiley was born on the 18th of December 1907.
+Harcourt Irvine Ford Wiley was born on the 3rd of March 1893, Madge Elaine Wiley was born on the 19th of September 1895, twins Grant Lindsay Wiley and Gertrude Evelyn Wiley were born on the 18th of May 1903 and Mary Belle Elizabeth Wiley was born on the 18th of December 1907.
 Dr. Wiley’s home and office were located on the north east corner of St. George Street at Queen Street.

 In the early 1900’s Dr. John Wiley along with Dr. Hugh Sinclair McDonald organized the Dresden Lawn Bowling Club on Queen Street.
 Dr. Wiley was the Mayor of Dresden in 1906.
-Dr. Wiley was a member of the Independent Orderof Odd Fellows and the Independent Order of Foresters and the Knights of the Maccabees.
+Dr. Wiley was a member of the Independent Order of Odd Fellows and the Independent Order of Foresters and the Knights of the Maccabees.
 He was a Past District Deputy Grand Master of the Masonic Lodge.
 Dr. Wiley sat on the Public School Board and in 1913, Dr. Wiley and Dr. McDonald sat on the newly formed Dresden Public Library Board.

-Dr. Wiley died on the 14th of October, 1914.
+Dr. Wiley died in Dresden on the 14th of October, 1914.
 At the time of his death, Dr. Wiley was the M.O.H. for Dresden and he was a coroner for Kent County.
-Mrs. Wiley died in Dresden on the 14th of February 1940.
-They are both buried at the Dresden Cemetery.
+Mrs. Wiley died at her home on St George Street in Dresden on the 14th of February 1940.
+Dr. and Mrs. Wiley were buried at the Dresden Cemetery.

 *Photo of Dr. Wiley courtesy of The Dresden Public Library.